TaylorDarneille/js-clock-intervals-exercise/README.md

 </p>
 </details>

 #5: Write a `tick` function that logs “tick” to the console.
-How would you get the tick function to run every minute?
+How would you get the tick function to run every second?
 Don’t forget to set up a  DOMContentLoaded event listener.

 #6: Initialize three variables to zero: `seconds`, `minutes` and `hours`.
-Modify the `tick` function to update and print values of ``seconds`, `minutes` and `hours`.
+Modify the `tick` function to update and print values of `seconds`, `minutes` and `hours`.
+What happens when you have 60+ seconds?
+60+ minutes?

 #7.
 Grab the three DOM elements you need to manipulate and store them so you can refer to them later.
 Rotate them accordingly inside the tick function.